Tiolu22/alx-system_engineering-devops/0x00-shell_basics/README.md

-the content list of my current directory
+changing the working directory to the user home directory